Steps to Improve Your Conference Calls

 Don’t allow any of your callers to enter the meeting blindly.
-Write up a clear meeting agenda, including who will be speaking and what topic they are responsible for.
-That way, everyone will come prepared and more likely to spend the time efficiently.
+Write up a clear meeting agenda.
+Include who will be speaking and what topic they are responsible for.
+Also, include any preparation that you need your participants to complete before the meeting.
+That way, everyone will come prepared and will be more likely to spend their time efficiently.
 You can also limit people talking over one another if they know whose turn it is to speak.

 “Take five minutes before every call and task to decide what result you want to attain.
 This will help you know what success looks like before you start.”-Joe Mathews, Don Debolt and Deb Percival, Entrepreneur

 2. Set a time limit